-The newly developed 10th floor of the Doctors' Office Tower (DOT) at Monroe Carell Jr. Children's Hospital at Vanderbilt recently opened its doors to patients.
+The 10th floor of the Doctors' Office Tower (DOT) at Monroe Carell Jr. Children's Hospital at Vanderbilt is the home of the Pediatric Pulmonary, Pediatric Nephrology, Pediatric Gastroenterology, Hepatology, and Nutrition clinics. as well as the Complex Aerodigestive Evaluation Team.

-The 11-story Doctors' Office Tower, adjoining Children's Hospital, houses the outpatient pediatric clinics and serves as a base for many of the physicians.
-The additional 21,000-square-foot area provides more space for clinical services, and is the new home of the Pediatric Pulmonary, the Pediatric Nephrology, the Pediatric Gastroenterology, Hepatology and Nutrition clinics as well as the Complex Aerodigestive Evaluation Team.
+The 11-story Doctors' Office Tower, adjoining Children's Hospital, houses the outpatient pediatric clinics and serves as a base for many physicians.
+The additional 21,000-square-foot area provides more space for clinical services.

-The $5 million project to build out the 10th floor shell space began in March 2011.
-Outpatient clinics on other floors of the Doctors' Office Tower gain added space with the completion of this project.
+The $5 million project to build out the 10th floor space began in March 2011.
+Outpatient clinics on other floors of the Doctors' Office Tower gained added space with the completion of this project.

 |Photos by Susan Urmy|

-© 2013 Monroe Carell Jr. Children's Hospital at Vanderbilt
+© 2016 Monroe Carell Jr. Children's Hospital at Vanderbilt